What’s the oldest thing in the picture below?

-It’s the VW Beetle.
+It’s the VW Beetle, of course.
 Because this is Poundbury – Prince Charles’ curious urban extension to Dorchester.
 The oldest part has recently reached the venerable age of twenty (of Poundbury that is, not the oldest part of Prince Charles, who apparently dates from the late middle ages.)

 A grim, rainy day found me passing nearby, and having never seen it, I was curious.
 More curious at least than my wife, who sat in the car listening to Radio 4 for an hour as I wandered about, taking photos and annoying the locals.
 True, it wasn’t ideal flaneur weather.
 And rather than the villagey hamlet location that I’d envisaged (and that perhaps the architects also envisaged?)
 Poundbury is actually on top of a hill, in a surprisingly windswept location.